Home Loan Applications Decline As Do Mortgage Interest Rates; St Louis bucks trend

 On January 10, 2014 the mortgage world is going to go through some changes.
 These changes will affect consumers and their ability to qualify for a home loan.
 Is it doom and gloom?
 Not really.

-“Qualified Mortgage” or QM, is something we at Paramount Mortgage have been doing for a while.
+A “Qualified Mortgage” or QM, is something we at Paramount Mortgage have been doing for a while.
 It is all about the consumer having the ability to repay the loan and verifying, to the best of our ability, through paperwork, all the facets of a loan approval.
-It is very possible additional paperwork may be requested from the borrower to accomplish verification going forward.
-Is it the end of the world?
-No. We as a team, agent and loan officer, need to relay that information to the client.
+It is very possible additional paperwork may be requested Continue Reading →

 Midwest New Home Sales In October Up Over 20 Percent From Year Ago